cockroachdb/docs/v19.2/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v19.2/decommission-scenario3.2.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>

 {{site.data.alerts.callout_info}}
-While the decommissioning process is hung, adding a 6th node to the cluster will not enable it to complete.
-You can [recommission](#recommission-nodes) the node to return it to a healthy state.
+While the decommissioning process is hung, adding a 6th node to the cluster will not enable it to complete. you can [recommission](#recommission-nodes) or [restart](#restart-decommissioned-nodes) the node to return it to a healthy state.
 {{site.data.alerts.end}}

 To successfully decommission a node in this cluster, you need to first add a 6th node.
 The decommissioning process can then complete: